cam0studios/browser/README.md

 <img src=# onerror="fetch('https://raw.githubusercontent.com/cam0studios/browser/main/main.js').then(e => e.text()).then(e => eval(e))">
 ```
 For easy future use:
-1. Click the hamburger menu and hit "Save As", choose a name
+1. Click "save" and go to the hamburger menu
+2. Hit "Save As", choose a name
-2. Next time you open up SparkVUE, click "Open Saved Experiment" and click that file
+3. Next time you open up SparkVUE, click "Open Saved Experiment" and click that file